anand0xff/astroscholars22_anand/README.md

 * Planetary orbits:  Earth 1 AU, Jupiter 12 AU. *(1 AU = 1.5e11 m)*.
 * Telescope diameter 10 m, wavelength 1.0e-6 m = 1 micron
 * Resolution = lambda/D = 1e-7 rad = 0.02 arcsec *(2e5 arcsec = 1 rad)*.
 * At what stellar distance can we resolve an Earth and a Jupiter from its host star?
-(Use small angle approximationn - no need for sines & cosines)
+(Use small angle approximation - no need for sines & cosines)

 #### Wednesday's class